aecepoglu/pipemenu-termbox/README.markdown

 * The program is written in C, using the termbox and libcsv libraries.
 * It is licensed under GPL v3
-* It reads CSV data, so if you are using any commands within a field, make sure to surround that field with double quotation marks.
+* It reads CSV data, so if you are using any commas within a field, make sure to surround that field with double quotation marks.